CatalystCode/node-authbot/README.md

 # AuthBot for Node.js with Microsoft Bot Framework

-_A bot that authenticates users and get profile information about the user_.
+_A bot that authenticates users and get profile information and the latest email for the logged in user_.

 [Checkout out the bot on Skype](https://join.skype.com/bot/dce91571-f312-4395-8602-91a145d1f52a)
 ![Auth Bot Demo in Skype](botdemoskype.gif)

 [Check out the demo site](https://authbot.azurewebsites.net/)

 This bot enables users to authenticate with their Microsoft id and/or their AD domain.
+Then the bot uses the accesstoken to retrieve the latest email for the user.
 ![Auth Bot Demo in browser](botdemoweb.gif)

 ## Features